Rowdy Tellez Preview, Player Props: Brewers vs. Phillies

 Phillies Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Phillies pitching staff ranks 11th in MLB.
+- The Phillies pitching staff is 10th in MLB with a collective nine strikeouts per nine innings.

-- The Phillies have a 3.98 team ERA that ranks 11th among all league pitching staffs.
+- The Phillies have a 3.98 team ERA that ranks 10th across all league pitching staffs.

-- Phillies pitchers combine to give up 150 total home runs at a rate of 1.1 per game (to rank 11th in the league).

-- His most recent appearance was on Saturday against the St. Louis Cardinals, when the righty went seven innings, surrendering one earned run while allowing three hits.
+- In his last time out on Sunday against the St. Louis Cardinals, the righty went seven scoreless innings while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.